cdanmontoya/hexagonal-backend-template-python/README.md

 ## Dependency management
 The project suggests to use [Poetry](https://python-poetry.org) as the dependency management tool.
-Once installed, you can create a virtual environment for this project running the following commands.
+Once installed, you can create a virtual environment for this project running the following commands

 ```bash
 poetry shell